 The Funder obtains its economic return on its funding of the Project Costs by being allocated a share of any Resolution Sum.
-The Lawyers may also obtain an economic return in respect of contributing their professional services at less than their normal rates by being allocated a share of any Resolution Sum.
+The Lawyers may also obtain an economic return in respect of putting a percentage of their normal professional fees at risk in the Class Action by being allocated a share of any Resolution Sum.
 These distributions to the Funder and the Lawyers reduce the amount of the Resolution Sum that would otherwise be available to the claimants.